open-chaos/experiment-catalog/aws/OpsWorks/ow_ec2_auto_heal_single_instance_service/README.md

           chaos run https://raw.githubusercontent.com/open-chaos/experiment-catalog/master/aws/OpsWorks/ow_ec2_auto_heal_single_instance_service.json
 ```

 ***NOTE:*** The  EC2_INSTANCE_ID, AVAILABILITY_ZONE & AWS_REGION should be setup according to your AWS run time environment.
-AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY environment variables is one way of configuring aws access when using the Cahostoolkit AWS extension.
+AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY environment variables is one way of configuring aws access when using the Chaostoolkit AWS extension.
 The docker command also uses the .chaostoolkit/settings.yaml from the users home directory.

 With `docker`: